 Unite has been exposing rip-off tipping practices in the hospitality industry since 2008.
-Last summer we turned the spotlight on Pizza Express by putting pressure on the popular chain to scrap the 8 per cent admin fee it was taking from staff tips paid on a card.
+Nearly two years ago, (May 2015) we turned the spotlight on Pizza Express, putting pressure on the popular chain to scrap the 8 per cent 'admin fee' it was taking from staff tips paid on a card.

 Unite’s 3 key demands to put #FairTips on every menu: